 Museum of Natural Science, Berlin

 The dinosaur world is the main attraction of the museum and makes it one of the most interesting museums in Berlin Germany.
-The Giraffatitan, originally classified as Brachiosaurus Brancai, is the central exhibit of the museum and with a height of 13.27 meters, it is the largest assembled dinosaur skeleton in the world.
+The Giraffatitan, originally classified as Brachiosaurus Brancai, is the central exhibit of the museum, and with a height of 13.27 meters, it is the largest assembled dinosaur skeleton in the world.
 In addition to the outstanding exhibits, the dinosaur show shines with interactive elements.
 The skeletons can be brought to life with the so-called Jurascopes.
 Until the end of January 2020, the only original skeleton of a Tyrannosaurus in Europe can be seen on loan from Tristan Otto in the Berlin Museum of Natural History.

 Rock and Pop Museum, Gronau

-Anyone who travels to the Westphalian town of Gronau has to visit rock'n'pop museum which founded by Udo Lindenberg.
-This is considered as one of the most extraordinary and interesting museums in Germany.
+Anyone who travels to the Westphalian town of Gronau has to visit rock'n'pop museum, which was founded by Udo Lindenberg.
+This is considered one of the most extraordinary and interesting museums in Germany.
 And this extraordinary museum should not be missed by music enthusiasts: pictures, sounds, and exhibits, which are carried by an innovative sound system and multimedia elements, turn the visit into an experience.
 The creatively designed rooms lead through the world of rock and pop music of the past decades.
 You get an insight into the lives of great names in music history, such as Freddie Mercury, Madonna, and Helene Fischer.
 You can marvel at the special outfits of the stars, milestones in their careers, and interesting facts from their private lives.
 Highlights are the Can Studio, the recording studio of the German avant-garde band "Can", and the Green Box.
 In the Green Box, visitors can slip into the skin of a rock star themselves: put on costumes, jump in front of the camera and record their music video.

 Deutsches Museum, Munich

 The bad news is: If you want to take a closer look at all the exhibits in the Deutsches Museum, you have to spend days at Munich's Museum Island.
 The good news: A trip to the Deutsches Museum is always worthwhile because it is one of the most famous museums in Germany.
-Our tip for the first visit is to make a plan in advance, to the museum highlighting the history of technology and science you do not want to miss.
+Our tip for the first visit is to make a plan in advance to the museum highlighting the history of technology and science you do not want to miss.
 Are you more interested in the Wright brothers' first powered airplane or the Z3 from Konrad Zuse?
 Or would you prefer to indulge in the lightning show on the high-voltage system?
 There should be something for everyone in the Deutsches Museum.

 Conditorei Museum, Kitzingen

-The facade of the Conditorei Museum in Kitzingen near Wurzburg in Bavaria is among the most “sweet” museums in Germany.
+The facade of the Conditorei Museum in Kitzingen near Wurzburg in Bavaria is among the most "sweet" museums in Germany.
 But there is also something extraordinary behind the walls of the impressive Renaissance half-timbered house: the Conditorei Museum.
-Confectioners and gingerbread have always been located in this area and for a long time an undiscovered treasure was slumbering in the attic: almost the entire inventory of these confectioners was untouched until it was discovered and scientifically recorded by the University of Wurzburg.
+Confectioners and gingerbread have always been located in this area, and for a long time an undiscovered treasure was slumbering in the attic: almost the entire inventory of these confectioners was untouched until it was discovered and scientifically recorded by the University of Wurzburg.
 This collection ranges from artistic shapes for chocolate figures to historical recipe books and specialist literature.
 The exhibition tells the story of the bakery and confectionery trade of the 19th and 20th centuries.
 Collections from all over Germany expanded the inventory.
 The art of sugar baking is brought to the attention of visitors in this small but special museum.
 It is the only museum of its kind in Germany.
 The museum also houses a cafe where sweet tooths get their money's worth.

 Mercedes-Benz Museum, Stuttgart